maxmode/chromecrawler_terraform/README.md

 # How to make and return a screenshot via API?

 Variable `callback`, available in SDK, - is a a callback of Lambda function.
-By triggering it Lambda may return response body, status code and headers to API Hub.
+By triggering it Lambda may return response body, status code and headers to API Gateway.

 Sample function that will make a screenshot and return it to API
 ```javascript